rubenmartinez/RH-exercise-todoapp/README.md

 * **rhe-todo**: https://hub.docker.com/r/rubenmartinez/rhe-todo
 * **rhe-fe**: https://hub.docker.com/r/rubenmartinez/rhe-fe

-In "production mode", the microservices need a mysql database to store users and todos.
-This MySQL Database is automatically setup when using docker-compose (see next section), but it is possible to execute the microservices using an existing MySQL Server if available, by executing:

-In this case the MySQL Server specified should contain a Database called 'todoapp', which access to two users: `rhe-todo` (password: `rhe-todo`), and `rhe-fe` (password: `rhe-fe`).

-(disclaimer: this case has not been tested, as the docker-compose is much more convenient).

 #### Docker compose

 A docker-compose.yml file is provided so a full stack of all the required servers can be started, including databases, by executing in the project directory: